WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ### `filesystem add s3a`

-Add an S3 bucket as a target file system using the `filesystem add s3a` command.
+Add an Amazon S3 bucket as a target filesystem using the `filesystem add s3a` command.
 This method also supports IBM COS buckets.

 ```text tile="Add an S3 file system"
 SYNOPSYS